openpilotkr/openpilot_bak/README.md

    - Recording Quality: Low/Mid/High/U-High, changed the resolution and bitrate.
    - Delete All Recorded Files: /sdcard/videos
    - Delete All Driving Logs: /sdcard/realdata
    - Driver Monitoring Mode: Defalut/Unsleep, Default is Comma's.
 If you choose Unsleep, this will alert warning faster than Comma's one.
+You can switch the Mode in driving screen in realtime(click monitoring face at bottom-left corner), clear back is Default Mode.
+Light green back is Unsleep Mode.(no reboot required)
    - E2E EYE Threshold: I'm not sure this factor is being used at code actually.
    - Normal EYE Threshold: set the value below threshold of your face recognition.
    - Blink Threshold: I think this is important in the Driver Monitoring.
 Set the value below the threshold of your eyes blink recognition.
 Driver Monitoring camera shows the values of your face recognition, eyes and the other things.
 Preview 'Driver Camera' and then check the recognition value of your eye out and modify the value on Menu.